gezellii/design/content/work/joybuy.md

 * Missing functions in the Account system.
 * etc.

-To verify our hypothesis, we listed down associated user behaviours, converted them into measurable metrics, then turned to the BI team and customer service team for all we need to prove our thoughts:
+To verify our hypothesis, we listed down associated user behaviours, converted them into **measurable metrics**, then turned to the BI team and customer service team for all we need to prove our thoughts:

 <img src="https://user-images.githubusercontent.com/52693877/241350269-f816cb34-b640-4bc9-beb1-9c7c1c6bf39b.png">

 The data turned out to support most of our hypothesis:

-* Bounce rates and exit rates are normally high throughout all time.
+* **Bounce rates** and **exit rates** are normally high throughout all time.
 * Traffic keeps raising over the past three months.
-* Checkout page has the highest bounce rate, especially in filling address and payment step.
+* Checkout page has the **highest** bounce rate, especially in filling address and payment step.
 * Product page has higher bounce rates but convert better than the homepage.
 * Account page has high bounce rate in Account setting, but amazingly it didn't get too much user complains.